This course is available through clearing

-During the Undergraduate Open Day the School will be hosting a repeated talk in the morning and afternoon which will provide a subject specific overview of Earth and Planetary Science and Environmental Science at Manchester.
-Each talk will take place in The Williamson Building which is located at number 52 on the campus map and will last approximately 1 hour (including a Q & A session at the end).
+During the Undergraduate Open Day the department will provide a subject specific overview of Earth and Planetary Science and Environmental Science at Manchester.
+Talks will take place in The Williamson Building which is located at number 52 on the campus map and will last approximately 1 hour (including a Q & A session at the end).

 In addition to the subject specific talks there will also be a range of activities taking place in the department between 10 am and 3pm.
 During this time prospective applicants will have an opportunity to meet current staff and students to discuss the courses offered in more detail.

-Applicants to Earth and Planetary Sciences and Environmental Sciences degrees will have a further opportunity to visit the School on a Visit Day .
+Applicants to Earth and Planetary Sciences and Environmental Sciences degrees will have a further opportunity to visit the department on a Visit Day .

 Tuition fees for home/EU students commencing their studies in September 2019 will be £9,250 per annum.
 Tuition fees for international students will be £23,000 per annum.
 For general information please see the undergraduate finance pages.